Public Housing Overview

 - Homeless, Job Training Program, Housing Factor and Rent Burden

 This authority uses income guidelines established by the Department of Housing and Urban Development (HUD).
-Below are the guidelines for the Jackson County area.
+Below are the guidelines for the Kansas City Metropolitan area.

 FY 2018 Income Limits Summary